wishonia/wishonia/public/docs/organization/paradise-engineer.md

 ## What We Offer

-- The opportunity to work on a revolutionary project with global impact
+- The opportunity to work on a project with global impact
 - A collaborative and innovative work environment
 - Flexible working hours and fully remote setup
 - Continuous learning and professional development opportunities